Lipase Supplements Replace Missing Digestive Enzymes

 Gastric lipase, made in the stomach, digests fat in food.

-The pancreas makes the majority of lipase in the small intestine.
+The pancreas makes the majority of the enzyme in the small intestine.

 Bile from the liver releases into the intestine, turning fat into globules.